ckeditor/ckeditor4-docs/guides/dev/deep_dive/clipboard/README.md

 ## Copy, Cut and Paste

 CKEditor wants to intercept pasted data in every browser.
-Unfortunately, the Clipboard API is not yet available in every browser (and, for example, in Safari this API is available, but there is no `text/html` type available), so CKEditor uses a hybrid solution to get the data using the Clipboard API and a paste bin.
+Unfortunately, the Clipboard API is not yet available in all browsers, so CKEditor uses a hybrid solution to get the data using the Clipboard API and a paste bin.

 ### Clipboard API